kayodeolusanya/kayodeolusanya/README.md

 - 🌱 I’m currently learning C#

-- 💞️ I’m looking to collaborate on everything Analytics and Software Development
+- 💞️ I’m looking to collaborate on everything Analytics

 - 📫 How to reach me olusanyakayode@yahoo.com